Rigidification of connective comodules

-\subsection{Simplicial Comodules}
+In \cite{cothhshadow}, the above results are applied to provide a bicategorical trace on coHochschild homology.
+Theorems \ref{THEOREM 1} and \ref{THEOREM 2} are crucial to define a bicategory on derived connective bicomodules in chain complexes.
+Although (homotopy) colimits of modules are well understood, understanding (homotopy) limits of comodules is much more challenging.
+A key observation in our proof is that we can determine homotopy limits of certain explicit cosimplicial objects in comodules.

+\subsubsection{Simplicial comodules}

 The $\infty$-category $\DDk$ of connective $H\k$-modules is also represented by the symmetric monoidal category of simplicial $\k$-modules $\smodk$ in which the weak equivalences are weak homotopy equivalences.
-A simplicial coalgebra $C$ over $\k$ is said to be simply connected if $C_0=\k$ and there are no non-degenerate $1$-simplices.
 All arguments in this paper remain valid if we replace $\chfo$ by $\smodk$.
-In particular Theorems \ref{THEOREM 1}, \ref{THEOREM 2} and \ref{THEOREM 3} have a simplicial version.
+In particular Theorems \ref{THEOREM 1} and \ref{THEOREM 2} have a simplicial version.
 However $\smodk$ and $\chfo$ are not equivalent as monoidal categories, but they are after we derive their tensor products.
 We show in \cite{postnikovperoux} there is a Dold-Kan correspondence between simplicial comodules and differential graded connective comodules which induces an equivalence of their derived cotensor products.
 Therefore the induced derived cotensor product of comodules in $\DDk$ in Theorem \ref{THEOREM 2} is independent from choosing between $\smodk$ or $\chfo$.

-\subsection{A Rigidification For Connective Bicomodules}
+\subsubsection{A rigidification for connective bicomodules}

 For the sake of simplicity, we focus in this paper on right comodules over a coalgebra, but the above theorems remain true for left comodules.
-In fact, given $C$ and $D$ simply connected differential graded coalgebras, we can obtain a rigidification result as in Theorem \ref{THEOREM 1} for $(C, D)$-bicomodules, as they are equivalent to left $C\otimes D^\mathsf{op}$-comodules.
+In fact, given $C$ and $D$ simply connected differential graded coalgebras, we can obtain a rigidification result as in Theorem \ref{THEOREM 1} for $(C, D)$-bicomodules, as they are equivalent to left $(C\otimes D^\mathsf{op})$-comodules.
 In particular, we can drop the cocommutativity requirement of Theorem \ref{THEOREM 2} and obtain a derived cotensor product for bicomodules over $C$ which provides a monoidal (but not symmetric) structure.
 We provide further details in \cite{cothhshadow}.